 What happens if I use 529 plan withdrawals for non-qualified expenses?

-If you use unused 529 plan withdrawals for non-qualified expenses, you’ll have to pay income tax and a 10% penalty.
+If you use 529 plan withdrawals for non-qualified expenses, you’ll have to pay income tax and a 10% penalty.

 What expenses are not eligible for tax-free withdrawals from the 529 plan?